PRIVACY POLICY - YOUR RIGHTS

 PRIVACY POLICY STATEMENT

-How we will use your information when you give your data to HQ RCEL.
+How we will use your information when you give your data to RCEL Head Office

-This statement explains why we ask for your personal information, how we store and use it and who we may share it with, and what your rights are.
+This statement explains why RCEL ask for your personal information, how we store and use it and who we may share it with, and what your rights are.

 Why we ask for your personal information.